-Filing a UCC on an Individual?
-List the Name as It Appears on the Unexpired Driver’s License… or Not
+If You Are Filing a UCC on an Individual, You Should List the Individual’s Name as It Appears on Their Unexpired Driver’s License

 I can’t begin to tell you the number of times I have said or written some variation of “… when filing a UCC, always list the individual’s name as it appears on the unexpired driver’s license …” I’m certain if you run a query via the NCS blog for “9-503(a)” you will find oodles of information.
 I’ve said it oodles of times, because it’s true; it’s right there in UCC Article 9!
 It’s true, until a court case drops and mucks it all up.